Pjmcnally/portfolio/README.md

 Welcome to the github repository for my portfolio project.
 It is still in development.

-This will function both as a page about me and as a central hub of all my projects to date.
+This site will function both as a page about me and as a central hub of all my projects.

 This project will be finished shortly.